AhmedElsherbini/Mutations_stats-and-plot/README.md

 4-CSV file with the mutation per each sequence.

-5-PDF graph which is similar in concept to the Manhattan GWAS plot (the dashed line is 10 %).
+5-a graph in PDF format which is similar in concept to the Manhattan GWAS plot (the dashed line is 10 %).
 **PS: Y axis is % NOT -log(p)**